The Definitive Guide to Buying Leather Furniture

 Keep in mind that all moving parts are destined to fail eventually.
 But if you buy high-quality furniture, you will always get your money's worth.

 Held by the frame, furniture's suspension is the part that holds your weight.

 The type and quality of a piece's suspension are the main factor that determines the “ride”, or how it feels when you sit on it.

 Just like with every other component of leather furniture, there is a wide disparity between the best and the worst.
 Top-notch suspensions are not only comfortable, but they remain consistent over time.

-Below you'll find the four main types
+Below you will find the four main types.

 8-way hand tied coil spring suspensions have long been considered the best.